wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 |

-The final step is to register your board and, if it's necessary, the blocks that you'll use, from the *"editor_visual"* plugin:
+The final step is to register your board and, if it's necessary, the blocks that you'll use, from the *"editor_visual"* plugin.

 For example, if you want to register a *raspberry pi* board, you should use this function: